Circular dichroism as a probe for topology in three-dimensional semimetals: Numerical Results

-which we expand in small $r$ and consider the leading order correction.
-This, combined with Eq.~\eqref{eq15:dir}, demonstrates how the nature of the dispersion affects the quantization of $\Gamma^{int}$.
-Since Chern number is defined for 2D gapped systems, it is necessary to reduce the 3D integral in Eq.~\eqref{eqapp} into a surface integral to connect it with the topological invariant.
-This is not possible for a finite $r$, and requires the limit $r \rightarrow 0$.
-Thus, there must be a scale of $r$ beyond which quantization vanishes.
-To estimate this, we have computed $\Gamma^{int}$ for three different scales of $r$, as shown in Fig.~\ref{fig:6}(d).
+The above picture changes when anisotropy is turned on ($r \neq 0$, $\zeta = 0$), as the quantization of $\Gamma^{int}$ depends on the scale of $r$.
+This is because, unlike tilt, anisotropy affects eigenspinors, making the transition matrices depend on it.
+Since Chern number is defined as a surface integral about the source or sink of Berry flux, it is necessary to reduce the 3D integral in Eq.~\eqref{eqapp} into a surface integral, in order to connect it with the topological invariant.
+This manoeuvre is not possible for a finite $r$, and requires the limit $r \rightarrow 0$.
+We have shown the dependence of $\Gamma^{int}$ on $r$ in Fig.~\ref{fig:5}(c).
+As expected, quantization is lost if $r$ is increased.
+The fact that it follows a power-law decay in a log-linear plot, shows how sensitive the quantization is to the presence of anisotropy.
+This also hints at the fact that there must be a scale of $r$, beyond which quantization vanishes.
+To estimate this, we have computed $\Gamma^{int}$ for three different scales of $r$, as shown in Fig.~\ref{fig:5}(d).
 We notice that $\Gamma^{int}$ is in fact quantized, and equal to the Chern number, for $r \sim 10^{-3}$.
 Increasing $r$ by one order of magnitude by setting $r \sim 10^{-2}$, we find that although the behaviour of $\Gamma^{int}$ remains similar to the former case ($r \sim 10^{-3}$) in the lower frequency ranges, the response deviates dramatically with increasing $\omega$.
 Note that a small quantized plateau still forms at a lower frequency, despite the deviation.
 As we set $r=10^{-1}$, the response continues to fall off with a faster decay rate, and asymptotically tends to zero.
-This also explains the lack of quantization for $\alpha\neq0,2$ in the previous section, as the energy dispersion is anisotropic for those cases analogous to the explicit addition of external anisotropies.
+This also explains the lack of quantization for $\alpha\neq0,2$ in the previous section, as the energy dispersion is anisotropic for those cases, which is analogous to the explicit addition of external anisotropies.

+In addition to the linear terms in the components of $\mathbf{k}$, higher-order anisotropic terms may also appear within the energy resolution window.
+For example, the Hamiltonian~\cite{emil3}

+includes a cubic order correction with coefficient $\beta$.
+The dispersion of $\mathcal{H}_{\text{cubic}}$ is shown in Fig.~\ref{fig:6}(a) for $\beta= 0.1$.
+We find that the dispersion is approximately linear at low energies, but as the energy increases, the bands start to bend and deviate from the linear behaviour.
+The $\Gamma^{int}$ versus $\omega$ plot in Fig.~\ref{fig:6}(b) reveals that, in presence of the cubic term, the quantized plateau only exists within a frequency window, the range of which is set by the magnitude of $\beta$.
+This is because, Eq.~\eqref{eq:chern_appx} is no longer valid for higher frequencies, when the cubic term contribution becomes comparable to the linear terms.